 - Thinking that they will be exploited (used) or harmed by others

 - Not able to work together with others

 - Social isolation

 Exams and Tests

-Treatment is difficult because people with this condition are often very suspicious of doctors.
-If treatment is accepted, talk therapy and medications can often be effective.
+Treatment is difficult because people with PPD are often very suspicious of doctors.
+If treatment is accepted, talk therapy and medicines can often be effective.

 Outlook usually depends on whether the person is willing to accept help.
-Talk therapy and medications can sometimesreduce paranoia and limit its impact on the person's daily functioning.
+Talk therapy and medicines can sometimes reduce paranoia and limit its impact on the person's daily functioning.